trowbrsa/2048-rails/README.md

 ## Features
 We want to incorporate a few fun features with the existing 2048 game that will make it more interactive.
 This will be done with a rails application which will contain some of the original 2048 source code.

 1. Allow users to log in to the system
 1. Allow users to view, resume, delete and save their games
-1. Allow users to view the a leaderboard which will show them the highest scores of other users registered in the system
+1. Allow users to view a leaderboard which will show them the highest scores of other users registered in the system

 ## How?
 These features seem great, but how exactly are we going to do this?